jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 11 Role of chief executive
 Under this Act, the chief executive—
-  (a) issues acceptable solutions or verification methods and reviews those documents; and (b) warns against, or bans the use of, particular building products or building methods; and (ba) determines applications for national multiple-use approvals; and (c) specifies the kinds of applications for a building consent that must be copied to Fire and Emergency New Zealand under section 46; and
+  (a) issues acceptable solutions or verification methods and reviews those documents; and (aa) issues building product specifications and ensures that the matters required to be published and kept available under section 25C are published and kept available; and
+  (b) warns against, or bans the use of, particular building products or building methods; and (ba) determines applications for national multiple-use approvals; and (c) specifies the kinds of applications for a building consent that must be copied to Fire and Emergency New Zealand under section 46; and